HannaRV/subscription-dashboard/vision.md

 # Vision - Subscription Dashboard

-**Name:** Hanna Rubio Vretby
+**Student:** Hanna Rubio Vretby (hr222sy)
-**Username:** hr222sy
 **Course:** 1dv610
 **Project:** Subscription Dashboard
 **Technologies:** JavaScript, Node.js, Express, HTML/CSS, npm module

 ---

 ## Background and Problem Description

-In today's subscription economy, the average person manages 10+ recurring services across streaming, software, fitness, and other categories.
+In today's subscription economy, the average person manages multiple recurring services across streaming, software, fitness, and other categories.
 This creates several challenges:

 **The Problem:**
 - **Subscription fatigue** - Too many services to track manually
 - **Hidden costs** - Difficulty understanding total monthly/yearly spending
-- **Forgotten subscriptions** - Paying for unused services that add up over time
+- **Forgotten subscriptions** - Paying for unused services that accumulate over time
-- **Lack of overview** - No central place to see all subscriptions and costs
+- **Lack of overview** - No central place to view all subscriptions and costs

 Many people attempt to manage subscriptions using:
-- Spreadsheets (Excel, Google Sheets) - Manual and time-consuming
+- **Spreadsheets** (Excel, Google Sheets) - Manual and time-consuming
-- Bank statements - Reactive, hard to get overview
+- **Bank statements** - Reactive, difficult to get overview
-- Mental notes - Easy to forget and inaccurate
+- **Mental notes** - Easy to forget and inaccurate
-- Multiple apps for different services - Fragmented information
+- **Multiple apps** for different services - Fragmented information

 This leads to inefficient subscription management where valuable money is wasted on forgotten services and there's no clear picture of recurring expenses.

 ---

+## Purpose

+Subscription Dashboard aims to help users:

+1. **Gain control over recurring costs**
+   - Collect all subscriptions in one place
+   - See total cost in different frequencies (weekly/monthly/yearly)

+2. **Identify unused services**
+   - Discover subscriptions that aren't being used
+   - Make informed decisions about which services to keep

+3. **Understand spending patterns**
+   - Convert between different billing frequencies
+   - Compare costs over time

+4. **Demonstrate Clean Code principles** (Secondary purpose)
+   - Show object-oriented design in practice
+   - Apply Clean Code chapters 2-11
+   - Integrate and use custom-developed npm module

+---

 ## Target Audience

 ### Primary Users
-**Individuals aged 18-45** with multiple digital subscriptions who want to:
+**Individuals from the age of 18** with multiple digital subscriptions who want to:
 - Take control of their monthly spending
 - Identify and cancel unused subscriptions
 - Get a clear overview of recurring costs